brittonlaroche/Oracle-Confluent-MongoDB/README.md

 # Create a MongoDB Sink Connector

-# Create some orders in Oracle
+# Migrate live orders in real-time from Oracle to MongoDB Atlas